joshgrift/pirates/README.md

 ## Maps

 Maps are created with [Tiled](https://thorbjorn.itch.io/tiled).
-Use `map.tmx` template when creating maps.
-Use pirates.tsx as the tileset.
-To copy the map into the world, export the map as a csv and tileset as json and copy both in the server directory.
+Use the `pirates.tsx` tileset and create a map of any set size with the following settings:
+![maps/tiled_settings.png]
+Size is optional.
+Server will merge all layers into terrain for world.
+Load the `.tmx` file into the server.
+Pirates does not support rotation at this time.

+### Buildings

+Buildings are loaded in a seperate json file.
+See an example in `/maps/`.

 ## Bucket List